Nuclear masses and the equation of state of nuclear matter: Introduction

 This paper is arranged as follows.
 Section \ref{macroscopic_nuclear_model} describes the OI model in detail.
-Section \ref{saturation_parameters_liquid_drop_coefficients} defines the density-dependent symmetry energy and saturation parameters and shows the degrees of freedom of interaction parameters of the ILD and OI models.
-Section \ref{2017OIEOS_optimization} describes the constraints and optimization of the interaction parameters and shows how the update interactions fit the empirical data of stable nuclei.
-Section \ref{OIEOSF2017_interaction_saturation_paramter_values} shows correlations among the interaction and saturation parameters.
-Section \ref{mapping_to_LD_formula} shows how the volume, surface, and symmetry energies of the ILD model are represented in the OI model.
-Section \ref{nuclear_masses_and_EOS} discusses the $L$ dependence in nuclear mass calculations.
+Section \ref{uniform_matter_energy_EOS_saturation_patrameters} defines uniform matter energy, density-dependent symmetry energy, and saturation parameters.
+Section \ref{nucleus_in_the_OI_model} describes a nucleus in the OI model.
+In Sec. \ref{2017OIEOS_optimization}, we update the values of the interaction parameters and show to what extent the updated interactions fit the empirical data of stable nuclei.
+Section \ref{OIEOSF2017_interaction_saturation_paramter_values} shows the obtained correlations among the interaction and saturation parameters and gives the numerical results of nuclear mass calculations.
+Section \ref{LiquidDrop_energies_in_OI_model} shows how the volume, surface, and symmetry energies of the ILD model are represented in the OI model.
 Finally, the conclusions of this paper are given in Sec. \ref{conclusions}.